WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/about_workflow.md

 # Workflow

-In this document we will describe how our test en release workflow works.
+In this document we describe how our test and release workflows work.
 The test workflow starts when a pull request opens and the release workflow starts when there is a commit on the main branch with a change in the folder InSpark.InfrastructureAsCode.

 ![Image](images/workflow.png)

 ## Pull request labels

-When a pull request opens the test workflow wil start to set labels based on the head branch.
+When a pull request opens the test workflow will start to set labels based on the head branch.
 You can find the labels in the file [pr-labeler.yml](../../.github/pr-labeler.yml).
 The labels are used in other actions to determine the version or changes.
 The workflow will check if one of these labels are set and will then be added as a reviewer.
 You can also choose to set the labels manually if you are not on the right branch.

 Reference: